IamRavikantSingh/syft.js/README.md

 Note that syft.js needs Tensorflow.js library as peer dependency.

-If you're using a package manage like NPM:
+If you're using a package manager like NPM:

 ```text
 npm install --save @openmined/syft.js @tensorflow/tfjs-core